InnerSourceCommons/managing-innersource-projects/measuring/areas.md

     to obtain trends about this type of information.
-Usual activity measurements can be the number of commits up to some date, but also the increase or decrease of such number of commits when comparing to timeframes.
+Usual activity measurements can be the number of commits up to some date, but also the increase or decrease of such number of commits when comparing to time frames.
 This can be extended to any potential *event* that may take place in a community of developers: emails, reviews, opening a ticket, closing a ticket, commenting on a code review or sending an email, but there are others more elaborated such as actions as